PKTINOS/PKod/Code_Examples.md

     n?$}3$+a2d1n

     Explanation: n? - Print value and new line
-                 $}3 - If not even, run multipy (}).
+                 $}3 - If not even, run multiply (}).
 If multiply is ran, value is multiplied by 3.
 Else, since 3 means nothing, it does nothing
                  $+ - If not even, add one to value (thus if odd, 3n+1 part is done) a2 - Divide by 2, thus (3n+1)/2 (iteration) is done) d1 - Until value is 1